agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/feat/tests-mkdocs/examples/python/gRPC/images/gRPC_fb_addBoundingBox.py:50:60"
 ```

-Following on the script requests all images from the project with the `uuid` of `target_proj_uuid` using the
+Following on the code requests all images from the project with the `uuid` of `target_proj_uuid` using the
 `ImageServiceStub`.
 The service definition looks as follows:

 ```fbs